gipfeli-io/documentation/docs/architecture/security/general.md

 * **Cloud infrastructure:** Care has been taken to employ best practices in the cloud.
 This means that there are, for example, service accounts for handling bucket manipulation which are limited to their bucket only and no other services.
 The database itself is only accessible via TLS and requires the certificates to be installed on a user's systems.
 As for secrets, they are encrypted and stored in the GCP Secret Manager.
+This also holds true for any secrets required in our GitHub Actions - they use GitHub's secrets.

 :::tip What about CSRF?